particle-iot/docs/src/content/datasheets/wi-fi/photon-2-photon-migration-guide.md

 ### SPI

-Both the Photon and Photon 2 have two SPI ports, however the pins are different for both `SPI` and `SPI1`.
+Both the Photon and Photon 2 have two SPI ports, however the pins are different for primary `SPI`, which is on the `S` pins on the Photon 2 instead of the `A` pins on the Photon.

+`SPI1` on the `D` pins is the same between the Photon and Photon 2.

 {{!-- BEGIN do not edit content below, it is automatically generated 9327b9b9-21fd-46fd-a406-8c249ade9688 --}}